 Right now my parents are sweltering in Brisbane humidity and Three-paw and I are freezing our little toes off here in Istanbul.
 The world is indeed a topsy-turvy, ridiculous place.

-The Pikap ( on another night recently) but it
+The Pikap ( on another night recently) but it gives you a sense of its fine ambiance!

 I, of course on a purely personal level, am delighted with the snow.
 When I used to live in Switzerland snow was of course exciting but it didn't really affect you.
 It just meant snot hardened in your nose that bit quicker.
 But in Istanbul - glorious, mad Istanbul - snow days mean school closures and school closures mean business closures and this means no classes....joy of joys.
 Last night some of the teachers and I had one of those delicious impromptu pub night at the Pikap ( a local pub in my new area) where we played Taboo and drank raki and ate lots of cheese.
 It reminded me of the snow day we had last year which ended up in much the same way.